stelligent/amediamanager/README.md

 We used this repo to demonstrate how to use Jenkins to manage the scripted deployment of the AWS A Media Manager app.
 This fork is not intended to be merged back into the original, and we don't plan on keeping it updated with any changes to made to the original.
 You will incur AWS charges while resources are in use.
 Use this application at your own risk!

+A great supplemental resource and detailed explanation of the application architecture and infrastructure and which this repository was forked is available here: http://blogs.aws.amazon.com/application-management/post/Tx1NV26L8WNB0QS/Part-2-Develop-Deploy-and-Manage-for-Scale-with-Elastic-Beanstalk-and-CloudForma

 ## Setting up the AMM application
 #### Prereqs: